makerbot/Makerbot/scripts/lampshade/README.txt

 The demo files in the patterns directory were made with the following
 parameters:

-python ./lampshade.py --rtop=23 --rbot=30 -H 80 patterns/earth.png >patterns/earth.gcode
+python ./lampshade.py -c --rtop=23 --rbot=30 -H 80 patterns/earth.png >patterns/earth.gcode

-python ./lampshade.py -r 30 -H 60 patterns/fleur.png >patterns/fleur.gcode
+python ./lampshade.py -c -r 30 -H 60 patterns/fleur.png >patterns/fleur.gcode

-python /lampshade.py -r 30 -H 80 patterns/tiles.png >patterns/tiles.gcode
+python /lampshade.py -c -r 30 -H 80 patterns/tiles.png >patterns/tiles.gcode

-These gcodes will generate a small "seam" along one edge of the printed object.
-If you want to do a "seamless" print, just add the "-c" flag to the command line.
-A word of warning: "seamless" prints will probably not work correctly in versions of ReplicatorG earlier than 0019 (small, discontinuous seams will be generated all around the object!).
+The "-c" flag is important if you want to do "seamless" (spiral) prints.
+Older versions of the firmware and ReplicatorG didn't support continuous concurrent Z motion well, and so this was not the default at the time the script was written.

+New in the latest version of the script is the "bottom-layers" parameter.
+This will close the bottom of the shade with a spiral bottom, giving you a cup.
+(This feature was used to create the records in our April Fool's Day prank.)

 Good luck, and have fun!
 -a